Self-isolation doesn't mean you have to feel alone.

 If you're new to working remotely due to the coronavirus pandemic, you've probably spent the past few weeks learning firsthand the benefits that come with working mere metres from your bed.
 From a significantly shorter commute to a more relaxed dress code (please tell me I'm not the only one sporting a work-appropriate top and comfy pyjama bottoms to their home office), working from home can be beneficial for both you and your employer.

 Of course, whilst working remotely has its advantages, it also has its drawbacks ‒ especially when a stay-at-home order has been issued.
-Aside from struggling to find a quiet place to focus, you may also find it difficult to stay connected to your colleagues when everyone is telecommuting.
+Aside from struggling to find a quiet place to focus, you may also find it difficult to stay connected to your colleagues when everyone is popular telecommuting tools.
 If you're feeling disconnected from your colleagues, you're not alone.
 Luckily, there are ways to make your new remote work situation feel, well, less remote.

 Here are six tips to help you stay connected with your co-workers whilst working from home: